 The relationship between the LCD RAM and the display segments differs according to the duty cycle.
-LCD RAM maps for the different duty cycles with the segment not externally expanded are shown in figures 13-5 to 13-8, and ones with the segments externally expanded are shown in figures 13-9 to 13-12.
+LCD RAM maps for the different duty cycles when segment external expansion is not used are shown in figures 13.5 to 13.8, and LCD RAM maps when segment external expansion is used in figures 13.9 to 13.12.